 How can parents use this new knowledge to better help their children’s growth and development?

-A human brain is made up of millions of brain cells 1neurons.
+A human brain is made up of millions of brain cells (neurons).
 Adult brain contains around 100 billion of them.
 Surprisingly, a baby is born with even more, a lot more.
 A baby’s brain contains a lot more cells and circuits than they will eventually need.

-Starting from before birth and during the first year of a baby’s life, these overproduced brain cells rapidly develop trillions of connections 2synapses among themselves.
+Starting from before birth and during the first year of a baby’s life, these overproduced brain cells rapidly develop trillions of connections (synapses) among themselves.
 This network of synaptic connections will ultimately determine how a child thinks and acts.